-A good is that you’re cannabis will be ready to inhale a lot faster.
-But on the downside, the vapor will be lower quality, that is, it will have less cannabinoids and terpenes (less flavor, less potency).
-Also, there’s a much higher chance you’ll be inhaling toxic combustion smoke instead of vapor.
+The good news, is that your cannabis will be ready to inhale a lot faster.
+But on the downside, the vapour will be of lower quality.
+That means you will have fewer cannabinoids and terpenes (less flavour, less potency).
+Also, there’s a much higher chance you’ll be inhaling toxic combustion smoke instead of vapour.

-Another good for conduction vaporizers are that they’re designed for social vaping sessions, where stop-and-go isn’t part of your repertoire.
+Another good for conduction vaporizers is that they’re designed for social vaping sessions, where stop-and-go isn’t part of your repertoire.

 A major reason why is because they’re made for sessions with continuous draws (puffs).

-Here’s the info graphic of the pros and cons of conduction vapes if you missed it above.
+Here’s an infographic about the pros and cons of conduction vapes if you missed it above.

 What is a Convection Vaporizer?

 A convection vape heats marijuana using steam and hot air.
-In other words, it creates marijuana vapor by circulating hot air through and around the chamber where your cannabis is stored.
+In other words, it creates marijuana vapour by circulating hot air through and around the chamber where your cannabis is stored.